fishing Dartmouth sea angling Devon uk charter boat shore plaice turbot bass river dart

 I favour a multiplier, if only because it is easier to control line when letting line out, the importance of which will become apparent later.

-I like the "Morum", because it is engineered like a battle tank from a single block of aluminium.
+I like the "Abu Garcia", because it is reliable if you rinse it off in clear fresh water after use.
 Its level wind, lays the line evenly across the spool.
 It has the added advantage of a thumb operated pad which conveniently releases the spool to let line out.
-It was originally designed as a multiplier reel for casting lures to sea trout and salmon in the rivers of Scandinavia, but it is perfect for our intended purpose.

 Terminal Tackle